hn/bsh-home-appliances/README.md

 ### Arduino

+[open-d-bus](open-d-bus/src/main.cpp) is a somewhat hackish implementation of a D-Bus-2 stack.
+It parses D-Bus traffic, acknowledges frames for locally registered nodes and routes commands to corresponding handler functions.

-[bsh-dbus-logger.ino](bsh-dbus-logger.ino) aims to fully interpret bus traffic including acknowledgements.
-It's work in progress, though.
+[bsh-dbus-logger.ino](bsh-dbus-logger.ino) is an older approach to interpret bus traffic including acknowledgements.

 ### Home Assistant / ESPHome